nmsiegel1/NS-Employee-Tracker/README.md

 ## Install

 To install dependencies, run "npm i" or "npm install" in the command line.
-To get access to the database update the username and password in conection.js.
+To get access to the database the uswer must update the username and password in conection.js with thier mysql information to access the app.

 ## Notes